Junnyyy/NextJS-Electron/README.md

 2. Compile the Electron TypeScript files
 3. Start Electron pointing to the Next.js dev server

+> [!NOTE]
+> If you're using Chrome DevTools (such as when using `npm run electron:dev`), you may see some errors related to the Autofill API that looks like this: `Request Autofill.enable failed...`.
+This is a result of a experimental Autofill Panel in Devtools.
+It can be disabled by turning off the Autofill Panel experiment in DevTools.
+Ref.
+[Issue #41614](https://github.com/electron/electron/issues/41614).

 ## Building

 ### Web Build